 The Ships of Mallows Bay

 Approximately 30 miles south of Washington, D.C., in the shallow waters of a small Maryland bay, lay the largest tangible remnants of the Maritime Administration’s (MARAD) original predecessor, the United States Shipping Board (USSB).
-For those who navigate in and around the waters of Mallows Bay, the spectral remains of more than 80 wooden steamships reflect a forgotten era in U.S. maritime history; still they have survived, silently submerged with their stories for close to a century.
+For those who navigate in and around the waters of Mallows Bay, the spectral remains of more than 80 wooden steamships reflect a forgotten era in U.S. maritime history; still, they have survived, silently submerged with their stories for close to a century.

 Although the wooden steamships proved themselves effective in the years immediately following the war, a combination of factors ultimately eliminated their usefulness.
 While the USSB had succeeded in creating a vast U.S. merchant fleet, they could not have foreseen the economic slowdown that would begin in the early 1920s, impacting the shipping market.
 While part of the Merchant Marine Act of 1920 tasked the USSB with selling the vessels to American shipping companies to further bolster the United States’ role in worldwide shipping, the sluggish economy hampered their ability to sell them.
 This was particularly true of the wooden steamships, which were less desirable given the availability of newly built steel vessels.
-In the meantime, the USSB moored the majority of the wooden steamships at two separate anchorages on the James River in Virginia while they looked for a buyer.
+In the meantime, the USSB moored most of the wooden steamships at two separate anchorages on the James River in Virginia while looking for a buyer.

 Wooden ships owned by Western Marine & Salvage tied together, likely on the Potomac or at Mallows Bay.

 “Western Marine & Salvage Co.”
 Glass negative.
 1925.
 Library of Congress: National Photo Company Collection.
 Call Number: LC-F8- 35368 [P&P]